IBM/LTFS-Data-Management/src/2_code_design.md

  @enddot

- The number of processes of the Fuse overlay file systems corresponds to the number of OpenLTFS managed file systems.
+ The number of processes of the Fuse overlay file systems corresponds to the number of LTFS Data Management managed file systems.
 If there is only one file system managed there will only be one such process.

 The following is an example for processes that are running in the